mhowlett/Nhiredis/README.md

 I built Nhiredis because it provides the API I would most like to use.
 Highlights:

-1. Parameters and return types of the RedisCommand (which is used for everything) can be conveniently coerced into what you need.
+1. Parameters and return types of the RedisCommand (which you use for everything) can be conveniently coerced into what you need.
 This is very flexible:

-            c.RedisCommand("SET", "foo", 42);          // parameters are interpreted as string by default.
+            c.RedisCommand("SET", "foo", 42);          // parameters of most types are interpreted as a string automatically.
                                                        //   note: binary parameter are supported using byte[]. c.RedisCommand<int>("GET", "foo");         // return value is interpreted as int if possible
                                                        //   (otherwise exception thrown).